 Tools of Financial Analysis

-When an analyst, business executive, or student is dealing with a financial issue or wishes to understand the financial implications and economic trade-offs involved in decisions about business investment, operations, or financing, a wide variety of analytical techniques—and sometimes rules of thumb—is available to generate quantitative answers.
-To choose the appropriate tools from the available alternatives is clearly an important aspect of the analytical task.
+When an analyst, business executive, or a student is dealing with a financial issue or wishes to understand the financial implications and economic trade-offs involved in decisions about business investment, operations, or financing; a wide variety of analytical techniques and infrequent rules of thumb is available to generate quantitative answers.
+Therefore, choosing the appropriate tools from the available alternatives is an important aspect of the analytical task.

-Top 4 Most common financial analysis tools are –
+The top four most common financial analysis tools are: –

 Top 4 Financial Analysis Tools